NAVHITS/EventsOnCampus/README.md

-# build2learn
+# EventsOnCampus
-Created for the Local Hack Day
+An internal Event management application for institutions